 The TTU Spanish Program

 The CMLL Spanish Program is ranked among the top U.S. programs by the National Research Council.
 In addition to great lower-level classes where students learn through a communication-based curriculum, we offer advanced language courses in conversation, composition and grammar.
 Other upper-level offerings include courses in business Spanish, theater, literature, and the cultures of Spain, Spanish America and the American Southwest, and Hispanic minorities in the United States.
-To complement their studies at the main campus in Lubbock, students are encouraged to study abroad.

 Why Study Spanish?

 Many students study Spanish because they like the language and culture and would like to teach it, but there are many other very practical reasons for continuing what was begun in high school.
 There are numerous important personal and career enhancements (see our Career Opportunities page) that come with learning Spanish.

 In these post-NAFTA days of international trade, a major or minor in Spanish definitely enhances the résumé‚ and can give the graduate a competitive edge when seeking employment.
 Because of the large number of Spanish speakers in Texas, the same is true for those students who plan to practice medicine or law or any profession where contact with the public is important.